Science Behind Cryotherapy

 Blunting the innate inflammatory response through cryotherapy has also come into question as a potential negative side effect as the body relies on it to activate cell signalling and ultimately trigger tissue repair.
 However, cold therapy has been found time and time again to be a primary source of pain relief following an acute musculoskeletal injury.
 Pain relief can mean reduced muscle spasming which can limit swelling and adjacent cell destruction.

 One of the most important aspects of cryotherapy is what happens after the local application of cold has relieved pain and swelling.
-Experts agree muscle activation via movement and exercise as soon as the injured joint can safely support it is key.
+Experts agree muscle activation via movement and exercise as soon as the injured joint can safely support it is vital.
 Mobilizing the soft tissues through active muscle pumping can help deal with residual swelling, trigger cell reconstruction, and prevent joint stiffening.

 If you quote information from this page in your work, then the reference for this page is: